sjpierce/SANETPA/README.md

 Visit https://github.com/settings/tokens to create a PAT that has the `gist`, `repo`, `user`, and `workflow` scopes.
-Once you have it, you’ll need to store it in two places so your computer can find your PAT automatically.
+Once you have it, you’ll need to store it so your computer can find your PAT automatically.

 #### Store your GitHub PAT in the Git Credential Manager

-We also want to store your PAT in the Git Credential Manager because that allows RStudio and Git to easily connect to GitHub for pushing and pulling commits.
+We want to store your PAT in the Git Credential Manager because that allows RStudio and Git to easily connect to GitHub for pushing and pulling commits.

 We can use the